 Feel free to break style in self-published writing or to request that deviations from style be honored when you submit content for publication.
 But in either case, have a good reason for doing so, or be prepared to accept with good grace a denial of your request.

-3 Responses to “Breaking Style”
+3 thoughts on “Breaking Style”

 Despite the mishmash of contradictory rules concerning grammar and style — rules that will be argued ad infinitum — one thing is certain and consistent: Mark Nichol knows his stuff.
 He is a writer to emulate.
 Kudos, Mark, and continued success with DailyWritingTips.